danielaparker/jsoncons/doc/ref/json_parser.md

 ```c++
 typedef basic_json_parser<char> json_parser
 ```
 `json_parser` is an incremental json parser.
 It can be fed its input in chunks.

+ A buffer of text is supplied to the parser with a call to `update(buffer)`.
+ If a subsequent call to `parse_some` reaches the end of the buffer in the middle of parsing, say after digesting the sequence 'f', 'a', 'l', member function `done()` will return `false`, and `source_exhausted()` will return `true`.
+Additional text can then be supplied to the parser, `parse_some` called again, and parsing will continue from where it left off. `end_done` should be called when there is no more text to feed to the parser.
+Once the parser has read a complete JSON text, `done()` will return `true`. `check_done` will check if the input has any unconsumed non-whitespace characters, which would normally be considered an error.

+`json_parser` is used by [json_reader](json_reader.md) to read from a stream in chunks.

  `json_parser` is noncopyable and nonmoveable.

 #### Header
 ```c++